 The lines or axes may be any combination of vertical, horizontal and diagonal.

 An equilateral triangle has about three lines of symmetry.
 It is symmetrical along its three medians.

 Some other patterns also have three lines of symmetry.

-- Four lines of symmetry: A square is symmetrical along four lines of symmetry, two along the diagonals and two along the mid points of the opposite sides.
+A square is symmetrical along four lines of symmetry, two along the diagonals and two along with the midpoints of the opposite sides.